+The location path in the predicate can also be an absolute location path.
+This allows to test conditions prevailing somewhere else in the object tree.

 Editor's node: Describe what happens if the type on both sides is not the same?

 Annex A (informative): Example use cases